 If you want to start to save taxes while preparing your Form 5471, then contact me, Brian Dooley, CPA, MBT at [email protected]

-Citizens of Canada, the U.K., Australia, New Zealand, the European Community, have a unique tax advantage while living in the U.S. Tax treaties with these countries provide a unique and little-known tax savings.
+International tax treaty planning for the resident alien that are citizens of Canada, the U.K., Australia, New Zealand, the European Community start with the tax treaty.
+Many have a unique tax advantage, Tax treaties with these countries provide a unique and little-known tax savings.